unitaryfund/mitiq/CONTRIBUTING.md

 (myenv) make test
 ```

-To run the tests for the pyQuil and Qiskit plugins (which of course require for
+To run the tests for the pyQuil and Qiskit plugins, run
-pyQuil and Qiskit to be installed) run

 ```bash
 (myenv) make test-pyquil